 Natural – not human – selection

-What makes the Africanis unique is that the dog was shaped by natural, not human, selection.
-Unlike Western dog breeds, whose appearance and disposition have been determined by the human standards of the Kennel Clubs, the Africanis evolved to survive in the often harsh conditions of Africa.
+What makes the Africanis unique is that the dog is a mainly a result of natural, not human, selection.
+Unlike Western dog breeds, whose bodies have been artificially shaped by the arbitrary and sometimes cruel standards of the Kennel Clubs, Africanis dogs are healthy and valued only for their usefulness and loyalty.

 The Africanis is the result of natural selection and physical and mental adaptation to environmental conditions.
 It has not been “selected” or “bred” for appearance.